senzodev/dynamodb-type-marshall/publish/packageDefs/cjs/README.md

 A library to convert a JSON object into DynamoDB's requested type schema and back again.

-This code is forked and updated from the original [DocumentClient library's function](https://github.com/aws/aws-sdk-js/blob/master/lib/dynamodb/converter.js) which does the same thing , which exists in `aws-sdk` v1 and v2, but does not yet exist in the complete re-write for v3 of `aws-sdk`.
+This code is forked and updated from the original [DocumentClient library's converter function](https://github.com/aws/aws-sdk-js/blob/master/lib/dynamodb/converter.js) which does the same thing , which exists in `aws-sdk` v1 and v2, but does not yet exist in the complete re-write for v3 of `aws-sdk`.

 The library is available as either a CommonJS module or an ES Module, under different packages.
 This documentation is for the **CommonJS** module.

 The library exports 5 methods, `input`, `output`, `marshall`, `unmarshall` and a bonus method `buildUpdateParams`.
 The `input` and `output` methods are intended to be used on individual values.
 The `marshall` and `unmarshall` methods are intended to be used on Objects.
-The `buildUpdateParams` is a helper method that will create the correct parameters to update a complex document in DynamoDB as per the `updateItem` (`aws-sdk` v2) or `updateItemCommand` (`aws-sdk` v3) [spec](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#updateItem-property).
+The `buildUpdateParams` is a helper method that will create the correct parameters to update a complex document in DynamoDB as per the `updateItem` (`aws-sdk` v2) [spec](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#updateItem-property) or `updateItemCommand` (`aws-sdk` v3) .

 ## Installation